nikovett/charging-planner/CONTEXT.md

 other:     ENTSO-E only
 ```

 All sources use EUR/kWh ex-VAT.
-ENTSO-E returns EUR/MWh for all areas including SE and NO; the regional sources also provide EUR/kWh directly (SEK and NOK fields are present in SE/NO responses but unused).
+ENTSO-E returns EUR/MWh for all areas including SE and NO; the regional sources also provide EUR/kWh directly (SEK and NOK fields are present in SE/NO responses but unused — **why**: converting through SEK/NOK would need a live FX rate, an extra failure mode for no benefit when the source already provides EUR directly).

 1. **ENTSO-E** — primary.
 Day-ahead 15-min prices.
 Retries 5×, backoff 5s.
 Raises `PricesNotYetAvailable` if slots don't reach tomorrow (catches partial/stale responses e.g. during maintenance).
 2. **Elering** (`dashboard.elering.ee/api`) — actual Nord Pool 15-min prices for FI/EE/LV/LT.
 No API key. `price_source: "Elering"` in plan JSON, no dashboard warning.